osbuild/weldr-client/HACKING.md

 This new implementation of composer-cli is broken up into 2 major pieces.
 The `./weldr/` package contains the library functions for communicating with the API server.
-These functions are publicly accessable and should be documented so that 3rd party users can use them to communicate with the osbuild-composer server.
+These functions are publicly accessible and should be documented so that 3rd party users can use them to communicate with the osbuild-composer server.